 Getting a transcript or copy of a return.
-The quickest way to get a copy of your tax transcript is to go to IRS.gov/transcripts.
+The quickest way to get a copy of your tax transcript is to go to IRS.gov/Transcripts.
 Click on either "Get Transcript Online" or "Get Transcript by Mail" to order a copy of your transcript.
-If you prefer, you can:
+If you prefer, you can order your transcript by calling 800-908-9946.